frpboy/autoreadme/README.md

 # then commit & push
 git add README.md
-git commit -m "docs: add polished README" git push
+git commit -m "docs: add polished README"
+## License

+This project is released under the **MIT License**.

+In short: you are free to use, copy, modify, and distribute this software — including for commercial purposes — as long as you include the original copyright notice and license text.
+The software is provided *as is*; the authors are not liable for any damages.

+git push
 If git push asks for credentials, use Git Credential Manager sign-in or your GitHub username and a Personal Access Token (PAT) as the password.